sighingnow/jekyll-gitbook/_pages/CH.md

 ### 1. Define your Attendee ID and Other parameters

->Please skip **task #1** if you are doing the labs on the **Gold Tenant**.
+>Please **SKIP task #1** if you are doing the labs on the **Gold Tenant**.
 The task below is only for the **Lab Tenant** option where you have received an email with the Lab tenant credentials.
-In a such case, please copy and paste the Attendee ID number from the email into the corresponding field.
+In a such case, please copy and paste the Attendee ID number from the email into the corresponding field (Example: IDXXX).
 {: .block-tip }

 <form id="IVRdeets">